FOSSRIT/runbook/docs/infra/discourse.md

 We do not use config files to maintain Discourse.
 The config settings are dynamic and stored inside the image container.
 If a rollback is needed, see [Backups](#backups).

+### Firewall

+Note that DigitalOcean maintains its own firewall, a layer above the Linux Droplet where the Discourse forum is hosted.
+If adding or changing ports on a DigitalOcean Droplet, make sure the ports you need opened are added to the Droplet firewall in the DigitalOcean admin panel.
+See the [DigitalOcean](digitalocean) page for more information about accessing the admin panel.
+See [FOSSRIT/infrastructure#44](https://github.com/FOSSRIT/infrastructure/issues/44) for additional historical context.

 ## Upgrading